aceyogi/corbaexample/README.md

 ## Putting it Together

  1\.
 First, we need to run the Java IDL Object Request Broker Daemon to allow us to register and lookup objects.
+By default, the daemon will create the directory *orb.db* for its persistent storage.
 Start the daemon using the following command.

 ```
 > orbd -ORBInitialPort 1050 -ORBInitialHost localhost